 By bringing sustainable food production back to cities, we can close the gap between farm and fork.
 So-called Community Supported Agriculture farmers are playing an interesting role in this matter – since they do not only invite consumers onto their farm, but are in fact making them part of it.

 8) Jobs and future perspective

 And last but not least, sustainable urban agriculture has the potential to pick up whole communities by providing people with honest jobs and perspectives for the future.
 Sounds interesting?
-This is exactly what RecoveryPark is doing in Detroit.
+These farmers are creating jobs that leave no one behind.